dentarg/auth0-blog/_includes/asides/node.markdown

 ### Securing Express with Auth0

-The first thing to do to secure an Express API with Auth0 is to install three dependencies with NPM: `npm i express-jwt jwks-rsa express-jwt-authz`.
-Let's create a file called `auth0.js` and use these dependencies:
+Now that we have registered the API in our Auth0 account, let's secure the Express API with Auth0.
+Let's start by installing three dependencies with NPM: `npm i express-jwt jwks-rsa express-jwt-authz`.
+Then, let's create a file called `auth0.js` and use these dependencies:

 ```javascript
 const jwt = require('express-jwt');